 -

-An internal fluid map (edges connecting the nodes)
+An internal fluid map (edges connecting the nodes with directional arrows)

 -